gwenf/awesome-free-code-camp-resources/README.md

 #### Comparing jQuery with standard Javascript:

 * [Stop Writing Slow Javascript](http://ilikekillnerds.com/2015/02/stop-writing-slow-javascript/) - Article
-* [might not need jquery](http://youmightnotneedjquery.com/) - Good for learning what goes on under the hood in jQuery and understanding if you need to use in your project it or not.
+* [Might not need jquery](http://youmightnotneedjquery.com/) - Good for learning what goes on under the hood in jQuery and understanding if you need to use in your project it or not.

 ## Javascript - Beginner